 Trichotillomania is a mental disorder characterized by an obsessive, uncontrollable urge to pull one’s hair.
-People with this medical condition tend to pull their hair out from their head, eyebrows, eyelashes, and any other body parts.
-There are different levels of trichotillomania, and people who have struggled with this condition for long usually end up causing significant damage to their hair follicles, which often has a profound effect on their appearance.
+People with this medical condition tend to pull their hair out of their heads, their eyebrows, their eyelashes, and any other body parts.
+There are different levels of trichotillomania, and people who have struggled with this condition for a long time usually end up causing significant damage to their hair follicles, which often has a profound effect on their appearance.
 Have you never heard of this disorder before?
 Read on for some facts about trichotillomania that might interest you.

 CAUSES OF TRICHOTILLOMANIA